Ckhanoyan/deep-learning-from-scratch/neural_network/regularization/neuralnetwork.md

 * λ is the regularization parameter that controls the trade-off between the original loss and the penalty term

 When we apply Frobenius norm regularization, this means we will add it, λ∥W∥ 2 f, to the total loss.

+### Scenario

+If you are building a deeep learning model to classify handwritten digits, the neural network has several layers with weight matrices that transform the input into meaningful features for classification.
+Without regularization, the model might overfit the training data, learning noise and patterns instead of true underlying features of handwritten digits.
+* We apply Frobenius norm regularization to this scenario.
+* Each weight matrix W in the model represents the relationships between neurons in adacent layers.
+* If some weights in W become excessively large, it can indicate over-reliance on specific neurons or features, reducing the model's ability to generalize.
+* By adding a regularization term λ to the loss function, you penalize the model for large weights, encouraging it to distribute its reliance more evenly across neurons.
+* It will ensure weights remain small and smooth.
+* With this regularization, the model can avoid overfitting and perform better on unseen data as it can generalize the patterns of handwritten digits instead of memorizing ones.